Trio 'took law into their own hands' in group attack on man who was having an affair with teenage girl

 “I still have jaw pain, and this is worse when I eat.
 I take co-codamol every day to deal with the persistent pain,” he said.

-Garnett, of Mowbray Place, Rotherham, and Ncube, of Longfellow Drive, Rotherham pleaded guilty to a charge of affray at an earlier hearing, while Mhigo, of Oak Meadows, Rotherham, pleaded guilty to grievous bodily harm without intent.
+Ncube, of Longfellow Drive, Rotherham, and the 33-year-old woman pleaded guilty to a charge of affray at an earlier hearing, while Mhigo, of Oak Meadows, Rotherham, pleaded guilty to grievous bodily harm without intent.

 Although the judge mentioned the trio taking the law into their own hands, there was no suggestion the complainant had done anything illegal.